gavz/lucasg.github.io/_posts/2017-07-09-Introducing-Dependencies.md

 <br>

 `depends.exe` is what I would call a "get-shit-done-ware", i.e. a self-contained software that works reliably and add a real value to the user.
-However, `depends.exe` is not actively maintained anymore and fore example does not process the `api-min-win-*-.dll` correctly.
-On the flip side, it's a marvel that `depends.exe` still pretty works as is 10 years after being brain dead, development wise.
+However, `depends.exe` is not actively maintained anymore and for example does not correctly process the `api-min-win-*-.dll`.
+On the flip side, it's a marvel that `depends.exe` still pretty much works as is 10 years after being brain dead, development wise.
 I guess it's another example of the hardcore retro-compatibility mindset in Windows dev teams.

 Anyway, I thought it was a good idea to revamp it a bit and learn probably a thing or two about dll loading on Windows.